Biden, Trump stage rare dueling events in pandemic era

 Trump, by contrast, staged a rally in Tulsa, Oklahoma, last weekend and spoke at a megachurch in Arizona on Tuesday after touring a section of that state’s border with Mexico.
 Biden’s team has been careful to organize very small events and enforce social distancing while its members and its candidate wear masks.
 Trump’s campaign says Biden is using that cautious approach to hide the fact that he can’t draw large, enthusiastic crowds.

 The president has promoted reopening the economy and refused to wear a mask in public — prompting many of his supporters to follow suit.
-His Thursday stop won’t be open to the public but will feature an address to about 500 to 600 people inside the shipyard who will be required to wear masks.
+His Thursday stop will feature an address to about 500 to 600 people inside the shipyard who will be required to wear masks, even as the president is not.

 Polls in Wisconsin and Pennsylvania show Biden ahead of Trump, but nearly every poll showed Trump trailing in 2016 before his base came together in the final weeks of the campaign to secure his victory.